mirmahathir1/finance-app/design/ui/architecture.md

 ## Security Considerations

 ### Data Privacy
-- User account, profile, and application data are stored in PostgreSQL (Neon)
+- User account, profile, and application data are stored in PostgreSQL (Supabase)
 - Only minimal user PII is stored (e.g., email).
 No profile photo storage
 - Users can only access rows they own; enforce row-level authorization in service layer